 M C Maguire is a composer/producer who has created a very quirky post-modern hybrid that combines classical, pop, jazz, electro-acoustic, and world music traditions.
 He works primarily in his studios’ multi-track environment (up to 400 tracks) combining live recording, sampling, synths, exotic plugins, and digital editing possibilities.
 The finished product usually consists of a rigid, hierarchical, multi-layered construct, which is mathematically proportioned to reflect the philosophical / psychological thrust of each individual work’s raison d’être.

-His fifth CD, Transmutation of Things (2022) was just released on Neuma Records, featuring two large works for orchestra and electronics.
+His 6th CD, Dystophilia, will be released in January 2024 on Neuma Records, featuring two large works for orchestra and electronics.
 His fifth CD, Transmutation of Things (2022) was was also released on Neuma Records.
 The previous Cds consist of Saturation Velocity( 2020) on Albany Record, Nothing Left to Destroy (2011), on Innova Records, and Trash of Civilizations (2009) on Innova Records.
 Finally, his first CD, Meta-Conspiracy, was released on John Zorn’s label, Tzadik, in 2007.

 His work has been performed at Lincoln Center, the Victoriaville Festival in Quebec, the Stone and the Bang on a Can Marathon in NYC (4 times).
 Many performances have also occurred in his native Vancouver and his current residence, Toronto.
 Recently, Pianist Keith Kirchoff toured ‘Short History of Lounge’ through England, the U.S., and Mexico.